Bug report #15337

 throughout the code.

-#1 Updated by Steve Lowman over 3 years ago
+#1 Updated by Steve Lowman almost 6 years ago

 A brief example involving two raster background layers.
 Layer A is set to be visible at scales from 1:10000 to 1:24999.
 Layer B should be visible from 1:24999 to 1:50000.
 The transition at 1:24999 works correctly in QGIS map canvas, but is quite different in Print Composer and different again in the exported file.
 The transition scale in Print Composer and the exported file varies depending on the size of the map on the page, for example whether the map fills the page or whether there is a margin at the page edge.